eazymation/jbds-via-html5/README.md

     minishift setup-cdk --default-vm-driver virtualbox
     minishift start --cpus 4 --disk-size 50g --memory 10240 --username 'RHN_USERNAME' --password 'RHN_PASSWORD'

+It is possible that the first step will not be required if you have already setup the minishift environment, and possible that you will be using a different default-vm-driver such as KVM.

 Substitute the `RHN_USERNAME` and `RHN_PASSWORD` credentials above with your login credentials from either the